apache/beam/website/www/site/content/en/blog/python-performance-runtime-type-checking.md

 This error tells us that the `DownstreamDoFn` received an `int` when it was expecting a `str`, but doesn't tell us who created that `int` in the first place.
 Who is the offending upstream transform that's responsible for this `int`?
-Presumably, _that_ transform's output type hints were too expansive (e.g. `Any`) or otherwise non-existent because no error was thrown during the runtime type check of its output.
+Presumably, _that_ transform's output typehints were too expansive (e.g. `Any`) or otherwise non-existent because no error was thrown during the runtime type check of its output.

 The problem here boils down to a lack of context.
 If we knew who our consumers were when type checking our output, we could simultaneously type check our output value against our output type constraints and every consumers' input type constraints to know whether there is _any_ possibility for a mismatch.
-This is exactly what the mega type hint does, and it allows us to throw errors at the point of declaration rather than the point of exception, saving you valuable time while providing higher quality error messages.
+This is exactly what the mega typehint does, and it allows us to throw errors at the point of declaration rather than the point of exception, saving you valuable time while providing higher quality error messages.